Princess Si of Anding: Death and burial

 Princess Si of Anding was born in 654 AD but tragically died in the same year several months later, too young to have a name.

-In 664,Ten years after her death, the Emperor Gaozong of Tang and Wu Zetian decreed that the princess be posthumously honored with the title Princess Anding, along with the posthumous name "Si."
-She was initially laid to rest at Deye Temple with a ceremonial burial ,and later, her remains were relocated to Chongjing Temple.
+In 664, ten years after her death, the Emperor Gaozong of Tang and Wu Zetian decreed that the princess be posthumously honored with the title Princess Anding, along with the posthumous name "Si."
+She was initially laid to rest at Deye Temple with a ceremonial burial and later, her remains were relocated to Chongjing Temple (which no longer stands).